kialo/moodle-mod_kialo/development/README.md

 The IDEA project also includes a file watcher that automatically copies over the plugin files into the mounted moodle plugin folder on every change.

+## Testing

+Tests for the plugin are located in the `tests` folder.
+This need to be executed in the docker compose context, because they require access to the Moodle instance.

+### How to run tests

+To run all tests, follow these steps:

+1. Start the docker compose setup: `cd development; docker compose up`
+2. Initialise the test environment: `development/tests-init.sh`
+3. Ensure the plugin files are synchronized with the Moodle instance: `development/sync.sh`
+4. Run the tests:

+   * To run all tests, execute `development/tests-run-all.sh`
+   * To run a specific test file, use `tests-run.sh`, e.g.: `development/tests-run.sh tests/acceptance/kialo_test.php`

+Each time you change the plugin code or a test, you need to run `development/sync.sh` again.
+If you are using IntelliJ IDEA, the project files included in this project already include a file watcher that does that.

+Each time you add new test files, you need to run `development/tests-init.sh` again.

 # Random Notes (temporary, should be removed/updated before release)

 ## Moodle 3 / 4 compatibility